alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 # Bareos scripts

-**WARNING!** Running all these scripts may cause potential data loss.
-Do on your own risk; otherwise you know what you're doing.
+**WARNING!** Running these scripts may result in data loss.
+Use at your own risk, and only if you understand what you're doing.

-These scripts are for troubleshooting and a little help when you need to clean up, prune or prune Bareos pool after unsuccessful or made by mistake task.
-Basically two scripts ([clean_expired_bareos_volumes.sh](clean_expired_bareos_volumes.sh) and [batch_process_bareos_volumes.sh](batch_process_bareos_volumes.sh)) is more that enough, but here is some deprecated scripts (see [Other Bareos troubleshooting examples](#other-bareos-troubleshooting-examples)) without a pass of arguments from command-line.
+These scripts are for troubleshooting and a little help when you need to clean up, prune or prune Bareos pool after a failed or mistakenly executed task.
+Basically two scripts ([clean_expired_bareos_volumes.sh](clean_expired_bareos_volumes.sh) and [batch_process_bareos_volumes.sh](batch_process_bareos_volumes.sh)) are more that enough, but here are some deprecated scripts (see [Other Bareos troubleshooting examples](#other-bareos-troubleshooting-examples)) that do not accept command-line arguments.

-Some scripts are only for file storage devices on SSF/HDD only (`Media Type = File`), e.g.:
+Some scripts are intended for file-based storage devices on SSD/HDD only (`Media Type = File`), e.g.:
 [batch_process_bareos_volumes.sh](batch_process_bareos_volumes.sh),
 [clean_expired_baros_volumes.sh](clean_expired_bareos_volumes.sh) or
 [clean_missing_volumes.sh](clean_missing_volumes.sh) because of direct operations on files in storage pool.
-This has never been tested on other types of pools (e.g. tapes).
+This has never been tested on other types of pools (e.g., tapes).

 ## Common scripts

 ### clean_expired_bareos_volumes.sh

 This script is useful if you need to delete a few volumes in the pool chosen by expiration date, pool name and(or) volume status.
 Basically, this script is for autoclean of Bareos storage pool.
-But you can also gather expiration volumes statistics, running with `--test yes` option.
+But you can also gather statistics about expired volumes, running with `--test yes` option.

 **Requirements:**

-- permissions to run `bconsole` command and access to **$poolpath** (don't mind if you run this script from Bareos Admin Job you're, otherwise you should edit `/etc/sudoers` or run from root).
+- permissions to run `bconsole` command and access to **$poolpath** (not needed if you run this script via a Bareos Admin Job.
+Otherwise, you should edit `/etc/sudoers` or run from root).
 - git package (`apt` or `yum install git` depending on your linux distro).

 **Usage:**